igor84/igor84.github.io/content/blog/how-do-i-stay-motivated.md

 I don't care that I will never get done.
 I don't care if in 10 years I am still scratching the surface.
 As long as I am learning something new I am happy.

+### Obstacles

-And I do have to confess it is easy to get sidetracked.
+I do have to confess it is easy to get sidetracked.
 I want to write the png loader, but for that I need a decompression library which needs an Adler hashing algorithm.
 I would check if there are good implementations of those in the language I am working on but if for any reason I am not happy about that implementation or I find someone wrote a better one in another language I want to port